yejipark0514/TimeSeriesAnalysis_CO2/README.md

 - Exponential Smoothing, Triple Exponential Smoothing
 - Lasso Regression, Ridge Regression

-I utilized different methods to:
+I utilized different methods for:
 1. **Detection of Differences**: Employing different methods allows for detecting differences in the data from multiple perspectives.
 Each method may capture distinct patterns or relationships within the data, providing a comprehensive understanding of the underlying dynamics.
 2. **Accuracy Assessment**: Utilizing multiple methods enables the evaluation of model accuracy and robustness.
 By comparing the performance of different models against each other and against known outcomes, it becomes possible to identify which approach yields the most accurate predictions or insights.
 3. **Time Series Analysis vs. Regression**: Time series analysis methods like Triple Exponential Smoothing are well-suited for forecasting future events based on past data trends.
 On the other hand, regression techniques such as Lasso Regression and Ridge Regression are effective for detecting systematic changes and understanding the causal effects of policies, such as the implementation of a carbon tax.